jonny2westfield/bagatelles/content/two-charts.md

 Epicure is known only through Lucretius, whose work De Rerum Natura was banned; only one copy survived the Middle Age.
 Nice book: “The Swerve” by Stephen Greenblatt.

-<br> <br>
 <svg width="40" height="15">
   <rect width="50" height="15" fill="lightgrey" />
   Sorry, your browser does not support inline SVG.
 </svg>
 This is the Socrates/Plato/Aristotle story.
 Note that Aristotle’s physics was wrong, and his logic incomplete and faulty.
 His influence however was huge: Aquinas’s foundation of Christian faith was based on Aristotle, and so was Kant’s Critique of Pure Reason.
 Note that logic was completely reinvented later on by Frege, Russell and others.
 It was not before the end of the 20th century that the Catholic Church allowed amendments or alterations of Aristotelian Logic.
-Plotinus is mentioned as the most important Neo-Platonian.
+Plotinus is mentioned as the most important Neo-Platonic.

-<br> <br>
 <svg width="40" height="15">
   <rect width="50" height="15" fill="gold" />
   Sorry, your browser does not support inline SVG.